 State Owned Companies: state capture, clientelism and corruption in Romania

-Romania is currently the country with the largest number of state-owned companies in Europe.
+Romania is currently one of the countries with the largest number of state-owned companies in Europe.
 The government is a majority shareholder in approximately 250 companies, and the local authorities own over 1,100 companies.
 The exaggerated size of the public sector, the very large number of companies and their scattered distribution all across Romania make monitoring difficult and contribute to avoiding public scrutiny, creating opportunities for corruption and clientelism.

-This report is based on mixed data collection methodology.
-The project “State-Owned Companies – Preventing Corruption and State Capture” (SOESC), financed by the European Commission was the first opportunity to collect comparative data about state capture in state-owned companies in four members states of the European Union (EU).
-Bulgaria, the Czech Republic, Italy and Romania.
+This report reflects the results of the research in the Romania case study measuring the extent of corruption and clientelism in state-owned companies.
+Based on mixed data collection methodology.
+The project “State-Owned Companies – Preventing Corruption and State Capture” (SOESC), financed by the European Commission was the first opportunity to collect comparative data about state capture in state-owned companies in four members states of the European Union (EU): Bulgaria, the Czech Republic, Italy and Romania.

-4. The experts interviewed were of the opinion that the minority shareholder can be a “change agent” or a “pressure factor”, which could determine observance of corporate governance rules within state-owned companies.
+There is also a clear correlation between the quality of the corporate governance framework and the “performance” of state-owned companies, but there are still vulnerabilities in the administrative control mechanisms (the responsibility of sectoral ministries, the activity of the Court of Accounts etc.) The experts interviewed were also of the opinion that the minority shareholder can be a “change agent” or a “pressure factor”, which could determine observance of corporate governance rules within state-owned companies.

 In addition, the success of anti-corruption prosecutors in several high-profile cases played a positive role and discouraged some practices such as unprofitable procurement (Romsilva, CFR) or undervalued sale (Romgaz, Hidroelectrica).